The Avenue

 The Avenue was a rugby union stadium and training pitches in Sunbury-on-Thames that belonged to the English club London Irish since 1931 when the team bought its 11 acres.
 The team moved one season to the Stoop Memorial Ground thereafter to Madjeski Stadium, from 2000.
 For 14 more years the club kept The Avenue as its training and pre-season friendlies ground as well as Aviva A League matches.
 In 2014 the club began to train at its replacement, larger Hazlewood facility in the same town, including its Academy and hosting international training when Twickenham stadium hosts such tournaments and the grounds were converted to landscaped suburban housing, a sports/leisure club and care home.

 History

 The land was purchased in 1931 for £1,280 to be the home stadium for London Irish, before they left in 1999 to play at the Stoop Memorial Ground.
 The ground then began to be used by the London Irish Amateur side.
 It was also used as a training venue for London Irish and venue for London Irish England Rugby Academy.
-At its peak, The Avenue could hold up to 6,600 spectators.
-London Irish played their last senior league game at The Avenue on 1 May 1999 against Saracens.
+At its peak, The Avenue could hold around 6,600 spectators.
+London Irish played their last senior league game at The Avenue on 1 May 1999 against Saracens with a record crowd of 6,710 in attendance.

 The ground lay at 51°24′52″ north, 0°24′45″ west.